maateoe/password-hacking-lab/README.md

 <h2>Description</h2>
 This project documents the utilization of John the Ripper, a password-cracking tool, to decrypt a SHA-1 encrypted password list.
-Through methodical application of diverse word lists and rule sets, including masks tailored to common password patterns.
+Through structured application of diverse word lists and rule sets, including masks tailored to common password patterns.
 This project is supposed to simulate brute-force and dictionary attacks techniques that are used in simple penetration tesing.
 <br />

 <h2>Utilities Used</h2>

 - <b>John the Ripper</b>
 - <b>Word List (Provided by CodePath)</b>
-- <b>Password List (Provided by CodePath)</b>
+- <b>Hashed Password List (Provided by CodePath) </b>

 <h2>Environments Used </h2>